astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging: astroCAMP Benchmark Suite and Datasets

 \section{astroCAMP Benchmark Suite and Datasets}

 The benchmaks and datasets are designed to be large enough to stress memory, I/O, and communication layers while remaining manageable for design-space exploration experiments.
 We provide open, standardised benchmark cases, representative of radio-interferometric imaging workloads.
-Each case includes: \begin{itemize} \item Synthetic and pathfinder datasets derived from realistic telescope configurations (e.g. SKA-Low), generated with \texttt{OSKAR}; \item Reference outputs from validated CPU implementations (e.g.\ WSClean, IDG); \item Configuration files specifying baseline distribution, frequency range, integration time, and field of view. \end{itemize}
+Each case includes: \begin{itemize} \item Synthetic and pathfinder datasets derived from realistic telescope configurations (e.g.\ SKA-Low), generated with the Oxford SKA simulator \texttt{OSKAR}; \item Reference outputs from validated CPU implementations (e.g.\ the WSClean wide-field imaging pipeline and its IDG kernel); \item Configuration files specifying baseline distribution, frequency range, integration time, and field of view (FoV). \end{itemize}

-The datasets were generated using \texttt{OSKAR}~\cite{OSKAR} (version OSKAR-2.11.2-dev 2025-07-17 ddb65ed) using SKA-Low 512 stations full configuration.
-Sixteen datasets were produced varying the number of timesteps (or time samples) over 1, 8, 64, 128, and 256, and the number of channels over 1, 8, 64, 128, and 256.
+The datasets were generated using \texttt{OSKAR}~\cite{OSKAR} (version OSKAR-2.11.2-dev 2025-07-17 ddb65ed) using the SKA-Low 512-station full configuration.
+Sixteen datasets were produced by varying the number of timesteps (time samples) over 1, 8, 64, 128, and 256, and the number of channels over 1, 8, 64, 128, and 256.
 Each timestep is integrated over 10 seconds.
-Phase center was set to 25.0 and -30.0 degrees in right ascension and declination, respectively.
-Start frequency was set to 151\,MHz with increments of 1\,MHz.
-Sources were selected from the GLEAM catalog~\cite{gleam2017} to cover a field of view of 40~degrees.
+The phase centre was set to 25.0 and -30.0 degrees in right ascension and declination, respectively.
+The start frequency was 151\,MHz with increments of 1\,MHz.
+Sources were drawn from the GaLactic and Extragalactic All-sky MWA (GLEAM) catalogue~\cite{gleam2017} to cover a 40-degree FoV.
 Data volumes range from megabytes to terabytes, enabling tests from workstation to cluster scale.
 Each dataset includes: \begin{itemize} \item Raw power and timing logs at the kernel and pipeline level, together with energy metrics. \item Ground-truth dirty image to compare algorithmic quality metrics. \item Configuration templates for CPU and GPU runs. \end{itemize}